PoorlyDefinedBehaviour/poorlydefinedbehaviour.github.io/content/posts/tla_test_generation_1/index.md

 A temporal property that says: when an operation for a secret is in the outbox queue, eventually the operation will be processed (retried if needed) and the secret will be moved to the Succeeded status
 </div>

 We didn't get to use the specification to generate tests yet but we were already able to reap one of the benefits of formal modelling: a deeper understanding of the system being specified.
-While writing the specification, we were forced to answer several questions since we needed to make the behaviour explicit.
+While writing the specification, we were forced to answer several questions since we needed to make the behavior explicit.

 ## Catching logic bugs with formal methods